ashinkarov/ashinkarov.github.com/posts/2013-01-31-amazon-luck-left-me.markdown

 Case Study
 ==========

-In the middle of December I bought a backpack from Amaon marketplace, as I needed a replacement for my old one.
+In the middle of December I bought a backpack from Amazon marketplace, as I needed a replacement for my old one.
 After some googling I have chosen [this one](http://www.amazon.co.uk/gp/product/B001IBHSUK/ref=oh_details_o06_s00_i00) with a nice red cross.
 Then I left the country for Christmas holidays and